-[Eighth Schedule inserted by No. 61 of 2011 s.
+[Eighth Schedule inserted: No. 61 of 2011 s.
 10.]

 Notes

-1 This is a compilation of the Iron Ore (Robe River) Agreement Act 1964 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 3 January 2014 of the Iron Ore (Robe River) Agreement Act 1964 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table